AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 Use attributes to add scores, a rank values or a Boolean factor.
 This might be helpful to filter the points that meet the requirements.
 The same procedure could be applied to other features like roads, slums or even wards.

 This process is also applicable to identify wards based on vulnerability.
 If census information is available, it could be used to build an index based on the relevant variables for a given case (i.e. water supply, drainage service, household condition, etc.).
-Use the ‘Field Calculator’ to add variables and summarize them.
+Use the `Field Calculator` to add variables and summarize them.

 ## Service Distribution
 Waste management is an application of service distribution [(Figure 22)][22].
 It requires the identification of suitable places for waste collections.
 Use other compatible uses as a proxy of suitability; also considering wind direction as the garbage smells travels and transports unhealthy bacteria.
 Other criteria is accessibility, defined as useful road infrastructure for waste collector trucks.
 Use remote sensing imagery or field reports to address the relevant issues.

 <img src="/figs/fig22.jpg" alt="Waste Management proposal" width="75%"/>

 If there isn’t any other referential information to distribute services it is possible to segment a network based on their geometrical features.
-The ‘k-means clustering’ native algorithm divides any vector layer into a given set of clusters.
-Then use the ‘mean coordinate’ algorithm to identify the center of each part.
+The `k-means clustering` native algorithm divides any vector layer into a given set of clusters.
+Then use the `mean coordinate` algorithm to identify the center of each part.
 Although it’s not based on use or any other feature rather than spatial distance, it should provide a starting point to discuss distribution.
 Furthermore, the center points of each zone might be used to evaluate any proposed spot.

 [1]: figs/fig01.jpg
 [2]: figs/fig02.jpg